open-edge-insights/eii-core/README.md

 1. Please refer to [TROUBLESHOOT.md](./TROUBLESHOOT.md) guide for any troubleshooting tips related to EII configuration and installation
 2. If any issues are observed w.r.t the python package installation then manually install the python packages as shown below :

+   **Note**: It is highly recommended that you use a python virtual environment to install the python packages, so that the system python installation doesn't get altered.
+Details on setting up and using python virtual environment can be found here: https://www.geeksforgeeks.org/python-virtual-environment/

 ```sh
 $ cd [WORKDIR]/IEdgeInsights/build